Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 Like any other perishable food, a coffee bean succumbs to aging by losing its flavor over time.
 And even though it takes many months for roasted coffee to go bad, oxygen will eventually deteriorate the flavors inside of a coffee bean.
 Ground coffee, with its extra surface area, goes bad even faster.

+However, similar to how a freezer slows down the aging process of other perishable foods, freezing coffee beans can in theory maintain freshness for years.
 The key is knowing exactly how to do it to avoid problems such as freezer burn, moisture, and other factors that can ruin a coffee bean.
-This method of freezing beans tends to work better with whole-bean coffee.
-Read more on why coffee grinding at home is much better than pre-ground coffee.
+This method of freezing beans tends to work better with whole-bean coffee, although it can theoretically work with ground coffee.

-Many people in the specialty coffee world do not recommend putting coffee beans in the freezer.
-And you should indeed consume the best coffee beans within two weeks for the best flavors.
+Many coffee aficionados and professionals in the specialty coffee world do not recommend putting coffee beans in the freezer.
+To their credit, I agree that it is better to use coffee beans in smaller batches and use them within two weeks.

-But even the National Coffee Association admits that when you do it correctly, coffee storage in a freezer can preserve the flavors of freshly roasted coffee.
-Let’s explore the right way to store coffee beans in the freezer.
+However, even the National Coffee Association admits that when you do it correctly, coffee storage in a freezer can preserve the flavors of freshly roasted coffee.
+So, let’s explore the right way to store coffee beans in the freezer so you do not accidentally ruin their flavor.

 1. Use an Airtight Container